-You must file a due process complaint within one year of the date you knew or should have known about the alleged action that forms the basis of the complaint.
-This one-year timeline is also referred to as a statute of limitations.
-This timeline does not apply to you if you were prevented from filing a due process complaint because of specific misrepresentations by the school that it had resolved the problem or because the school withheld information from you that was required to be provided to you.
-While not an IDEA requirement, Texas state law provides that in some circumstances, the one-year statute of limitations to file a due process complaint may be tolled or paused if you are an active-duty member of the armed forces, the Commissioned Corps of the National Oceanic and Atmospheric Administration, or the Commissioned Corps of the United States Public Health Service. and if the statute of limitations provisions of a federal law known as the Service Members Civil Relief Act apply to you.
+If you filed a due process complaint on or before August 31, 2022, the law in place at that time required you to file it within one year of the date you knew or should have known about the alleged action that forms the basis of the complaint.
+However, because of a change in the law, beginning on September 1, 2022, you must file a due process complaint within two years of the date you knew or should have known about the alleged action that forms the basis of the complaint.
+This timeline is also referred to as a statute of limitations.
+The timeline does not apply to you if you were prevented from filing a due process complaint because of specific misrepresentations by the school that it had resolved the problem or because the school withheld information from you that was required to be provided to you.
+While not an IDEA requirement, Texas state law provides that in some circumstances, the one-year statute of limitations to file a due process complaint may be tolled or paused if you are an activeduty member of the armed forces, the Commissioned Corps of the National Oceanic and Atmospheric Administration, or the Commissioned Corps of the United States Public Health Service, and if the statute of limitations provisions of a federal law known as the Service Members Civil Relief Act apply to you.